emqx/emqx-docs/en_US/network/overview.md

 ::: tip

-SSL and TSL protocols are often adopted in network communications to ensure that the data transmission remains confidential and cannot be intercepted or modified by an attacker.
+SSL and TLS protocols are often adopted in network communications to ensure that the data transmission remains confidential and cannot be intercepted or modified by an attacker.
 The SSL/TLS encryption function encrypts network connections at the transport layer and involves the use of digital certificates to authenticate the identity of the parties involved and to establish a secure communication channel.

 :::